The birth control patch is a thin, beige, 1¾-inch (4½-centimeter)

 square patch that sticks to the skin.
 It releases hormones through the skin into the

 bloodstream to prevent pregnancy.
+Hormones are chemical substances that control the

 How Does the Birth Control Patch Work?